Asif was once a teacher and is now a project manager. He enjoys figuring out DIY solutions to difficult home problems.

 We don’t drain the water in winter but excessive use of the water heater is common at that time.
 The water stored in the tank reaches 4-5 degrees Celsius during the night.
 Kids are always reluctant to take a shower in the morning before going to school.
 I searched a lot on the internet to find some solution to the problem but couldn’t find something practical.
 Last week, I met a friend who is an M.Sc. in chemistry and discussed the matter with him.
 He mentioned a simple procedure about how to keep water tanks cool in summer.
 It is very simple to do and is as economical as it is effective.
 I am sure many can benefit from this information.

 Tools You'll Need

-The solution was so simple that I didn’t believe it when I heard but it really did wonders for us after we applied it.
-Here is some simple explanation of the details how anyone who has this problem can benefit from this.
+The solution was so simple that I didn’t believe it when I first heard it, but it really did wonders for us after we applied it.
+Here is a simple explanation of the solution to controlling your water tank temperature.

 The materials required are not too many.
-It only required:
+It only requires:

-- 3-4 kilogram of fine powdered calcium carbonate
+- 3-4 kilograms of finely powdered calcium carbonate

 - A 4” paintbrush

 This material is enough to cover a 200-gallon water tank.
 You can increase or decrease the quantity based on the size of your tank.
 All these materials can be purchased from a paint or building material shop, and they are relatively inexpensive.